cloud-agnost/agnost-website/docs/application-development/cronjobs.md

 export default cronJobHandler
 ```

-In this example, we're using Javascript to create a simple cron job that runs
+In this example, we're using Javascript to create a simple cron job that runs at
-every day at 5:00 AM.
-The task handler logs the execution time of the cron job
+every 12:00 AM, Monday through Friday.
+The task handler logs the execution time
-to the console.
+of the cron job to the console.

 :::note